mkobetic/gpx/README.md

 The map can be zoomed with mouse wheel scroll or touchpad pinch.
 The map can be panned with mouse or touchpad drag.

+The timeline rendered at the bottom of the map shows speed at any given time.
+The timeline is split into same segments as the track map.
+Hovering over timeline segments highlights the corresponding map segment and vice versa.

+The timeline segments are colored based on the wind-attitude of the segment:

+* upwind => red
+* beam => green
+* downwind => blue

 ## usage

 The repository is set up to automatically compile and release binaries for common desktop platforms (linux/mac/windows).